 - Skin Sensitivity

-- Dry Flaky Skin
+- Flaking Skin

-Dogs Breeds that Sunburn Easily
+Dog Breeds that Sunburn Easily

 Some dogs are naturally more susceptible to getting a sunburn than others.
-A dog's fur provides some protection, but different lengths, thickness, and types of hair may provide less natural protection that they need.
-Here are a few breeds that need more sun protection than others:
+A dog's fur provides some protection, but different lengths, thickness, and types of hair may provide less natural protection than they need.

 While there aren't a lot of naturally hairless breeds, these naked pups should be extra cautious of sun exposure:

-- Chinese Crested
+- Chinese Crested Dog

 - American Hairless Terrier